Netgate/frr/doc/user/bgp.rst

    definition.
 When there is no matched entry, a deny will be returned.
 When `large-community` is empty it matches any routes.

-.. index:: ip large-community-list expanded NAME permit|deny LINE
+.. index:: bgp large-community-list expanded NAME permit|deny LINE
-.. clicmd:: ip large-community-list expanded NAME permit|deny LINE
+.. clicmd:: bgp large-community-list expanded NAME permit|deny LINE

    This command defines a new expanded large-community-list.
 Where `line` is a string matching expression, it will be compared to the entire Large